-Most hikers prefer to take the Inca trek during dry season which coincides with winter months: May through October.
+Most hikers prefer to take the Inca trek during the dry season which coincides with the winter months: May through October.
 The benefits are warm days and sunny skies with less chance of rain.
 The downside is that temperatures drop significantly in the evening (can be as low as -3°C/27°F).

 April and October are considered the shoulder seasons, when you may have fewer fellow hikers but weather can be unpredictable.

 Throughout summer, minimum temperatures are higher (typically 7°C/45°F) but rainfall is much more likely.
 The Trail is closed completely in February (the second rainiest month) for restoration.
 Despite the wet weather, December is another favourite with hikers, as the mountains are covered with blooming wildflowers